 We live in a generation where people love to own the best Casio keyboard unlike digital pianos which are quite the norm in many households, be it because of space issues, or just the option of being able to adjust the volume so that they can be played in the dead of the night without the neighbours going berserk.

-I never took up the piano when I was young, and in my early twenties I decided maybe it was time to stop whining about not knowing how to play one, and instead get out there and start learning.
+I never took up the piano when I was young, and in my early twenties I decided maybe it was time to stop whining about not knowing how to play one, and instead buy one Digital Piano and start learning.
 Over at a certain shop well-known for pianos, I’d asked the sales personnel whether there was a significant difference between an acoustic upright and a digital piano emulating the upright.
 I mean, if the digital pianos sounded like the real thing, and were cheaper, why were people still going acoustic?

 He told me that if I were planning to master the piano, I’d likely want to upgrade to a proper, acoustic upright and take up jazz piano lessons online by the time I’d hit the 7th or 8th grade.
 The build of the digital pianos tried to emulate the touch and feel of an acoustic pianos, but would never be a hundred percent similar.

 For at least half a decade I’d lived with that distinction in my mind.
 Last week, this line that I’d drawn was cleanly erased by the guys from Casio.

 30th September marked the debut of the new state-of-the-art series of digital CELVIANO Grand Hybrid Pianos, a noteworthy collaboration between Casio and world-renowned piano manufacturer C. Bechstien.

 “Grand Hybrid Pianos?
 So… does this mean they’re supposed to sound like grand pianos?”
 Yes, Watson – you are very right.
 I won’t bore you guys too much with the boring details since they’re already available online, but here’s the lowdown on why this series might turn heads:

 They’ve Replicated the Acoustics of a Grand Piano